Mzack9999/postgresELKDockerStack/README.md

-# postgresELKDockerStack (this name will change but not now)
+# Enterprise web stack

-TODO brief here
+"MVC it' good for web, but should not do architectural stuff, let's crush monoliths!

 ## Scope of the project

-With this project we want to create a web development infrastructure ready to scale and easy manteinable.
+With this project we want to create a web development architecture ready to scale and easly manteinable.

 Usually when a web project becomes big happens that using an unique monolithic MVC framework become hard to mantain for different reasons, but first of all, view models speciation.